OGC Op. No. 09-07-03

 Re: Medical Membership Programs

 Does a physician-owned multi-specialty group’s proposed discount membership program constitute the doing of an insurance business in violation of N.Y.
 Ins.
-Law
+Law § 1102 (McKinney 2009)?

-No. A physician-owned multi-specialty group’s proposed membership program would not constitute the doing of an insurance business in violation of Insurance Law
+No. A physician-owned multi-specialty group’s proposed membership program would not constitute the doing of an insurance business in violation of Insurance Law § 1102, provided that the fee paid at the time of services occasioned by the happening of a fortuitous event covers the actual cost of rendition of the service, including reasonable overhead.

 Facts:The inquirer reports that it is a physician-owned multi-specialty group with three locations in New York.
 The group’s website indicates that it provides “comprehensive care,” including medical specialties such as urgent care, primary family care and pediatrics.